-Kea island in Greece, is actually a Cyclades island, like Santorini, Naxos and many more.
-It remains a popular destination for Athenians and tourists who stay in Athens for a few days (by the way Athens is actually a multi-day destination), before jumping to a Greek island.
+It remains a popular destination for Athenians and tourists who stay in Athens for a few days (by the way Athens is a multi-day destination), before jumping to a Greek island.

 It is a small island.
-Accessing its beaches and main villages is very easy.
+Accessing its beaches and main villages are very easy.

-The island of Kea is a popular destination for yachts and small boats since it is extremely close to Athens.
+The island of Kea is a popular destination for yachts and small boats since it is incredibly close to Athens.

-Almost all will go for sightseeing at Ioulis, the capital of Kea.
-Very nice village, with bright blue and white colors.
+Almost all will go for sightseeing at Ioulis, the capital of Kea Greece.
+Ioulis is a friendly village, with bright blue and white colors.